 At the start of the 19th century, 40% of all the world's trade was passing through Liverpool, and many major buildings reflecting the wealth of the city were built at that time.
 Liverpool's Custom House was at times the single largest contributor to the British Exchequer.
 As an important port city, Liverpool has drawn it's population from a wide range of peoples, cultures, and religions, with British ships and those from countries all around the world docking here.
 Many people came from Ireland, just a short ferry ride away.
 The city's diverse population includes the oldest Black African community in the UK, and the oldest Chinatown in Europe.
 After second-world-war bombing destruction and the advent of container-cargo vessels the city was a changed place by the 1970's and, like many such older cities, Liverpool needed to re-invent itself.
 With more museums and galleries than anywhere outside London in the UK, the city was named a joint European Capital of Culture in 2008.

 Liverpool's well-known Gay Quarter is centered around Stanley Street.
-You’ll find plenty of bars nearby.
+You’ll find plenty of bars hereabouts.
 The month-long Homotopia is Liverpool’s celebration of queer culture that takes place throughout November.
 Liverpool Pride is a big march and festival celebration in early August.
 The long history of glbt peoples living in this city, until recently ignored and unrecorded, is being investigated and documented in print and on recordings by the Our Story Liverpool project.
 Their website has information and samples of this work in progress.
-For gay and gay-friendly businesses see our map & listings page with locations and website links.

 Liverpool John Lennon Airport is about 8 miles outside the city.
 It has mostly flights from around Europe, although there are a few from North America too.
-To get into the city take the Airlink 501 bus to Liverpool South Parkway station, then hop the Merseyside blue line train to Liverpool Central or Moorfields stations.
-Some travelers also use Manchester Airport (see our Manchester guide).
+Arriva bus routes 80A, 86A and 500 connect the airport with Liverpool City Centre.
+The Airlink 501 bus to Liverpool South Parkway station has been discontinued.
+Some travelers also use Manchester Airport - see our Manchester guide.

-There is direct train service from Manchester Airport every hour on the half hour during peak times on the First TransPennine Express.
-Liverpool is only about two hours from London Euston station, with departures about every hour on VIrgin Trains.
+There is direct train service from Manchester Airport every half hour during peak times on the First TransPennine Express, a trip of 70-90 minutes.
+Liverpool is only a bit over two hours from London Euston station, with frequent departures on Virgin Trains.
+For information and bookings of trains and coaches try the Trainline website.
 For an overview of all UK rail services see National Rail.

 National Express coach company has a bus station on Norton Street, not far from Liverpool City Center.
 Trips from London take 4-5 hours, and from Manchester Airport, about an hour.